dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 {% include image.html path="Experiments/results_mnist_entropy_cumulative.png" %}

-TODO: insert picture of CIFAR here
+{% include image.html path="Experiments/results_cifar10_entropy_cumulative.png" %}

-This is very interesting - except for the random sampling which has the highest label entropy (unsurprisingly), we see a **one to one correlation between the accuracy ranking of the methods and their label entropy!** This is quite pleasing and shows that this measure can be used as a proxy for the success of an active learning method practice.
-If the method you're using has a label distribution that is far from the label distribution you expect for your data, you should suspect that the method isn't working very well...
+This is very interesting - except for the random sampling which has the highest label entropy (unsurprisingly), we see a **very strong correlation between the accuracy ranking of the methods and their label entropy!** This is quite pleasing and shows that this measure can possibly be used as a proxy for the success of an active learning method practice.
+If the method you're using has a label distribution that is far from the label distribution you expect for your data, you may suspect that the method isn't working very well...

 Another interesting thing to note here is the label entropy of EGL which is much, much lower than all of the others, and barely improves during the process.
 This confirms our suspicions - EGL continuously queries examples from the same few classes, and does not lead to a balanced labeled dataset.
 This explains the poor performance it had during our experiments...